 Beach Adventures in Los Cabos

-Most of Cabo’s beaches are off-limits to swimmers because the Sea of Cortez boasts strong waves and some powerful undercurrent make sure you do your homework prior to visiting Los Cabos and determine which beaches fit your style.
+Most of Caboβs beaches are off-limits to swimmers because the Sea of Cortez boasts strong waves and some powerful undercurrents.

 Best Time To Visit Cabo San Lucas

-For fewer crowds, go in spring or fall which is when I went, the temperatures are still mild and rain is less likely and the rates are at their lowest.
-Not only are the rates at its lowest but you literally have the resort to yourself!
+For fewer crowds, go in spring or fall which is when I went, the temperatures are still mild, rain is less likely, and the rates are at their lowest.
+Not only are the rates at their lowest but you literally have the resort to yourself!

 From late November to mid-May, conditions are ideal to visit Cabo San Lucas, with sunny days with temperatures around the 80s and cooler nights.